Glencolmcille Donegal Ireland: 5000 years of history

 a view of the cottages of the Glencolmcille Folk Village

-This charming replica of a rural village in Ireland contains a grouping of small thatched houses called a “Clachan”.
+This charming replica of a rural village (called a ‘clachan’) in Ireland contains a grouping of small thatched houses and gives visitors insights into rural Irish life and Irish history.
 The village offers a glimpse into the daily lives of the Irish during the past centuries.

 a small stone cottage in the folk village of Glencolmcille